JP1128/CS-Concept-Demonstration/README.md

 4. Open the file on Eclipse
 5. Read through the comments and run the program
 6. Experiment with the program!

+## Request
+If you are confused about a concept/technique that is not listed, you are welcome to contact me.
+If I have time, I will try my best to create a code for a guide.
+I cannot however answer any question about the graded assignments in CSCI1301 class.
+I will only make sample codes that demonstrate the usage of certain concept/technique.